JiHong88/suneditor/README.md

                   If set to -1 or false or null to turn off.        default: 0 {Number|String|Boolean}
 iframe          : Content will be placed in an iframe and isolated from the rest of the page.  default: false {Boolean}
 fullPage        : Allows the usage of HTML, HEAD, BODY tags and DOCTYPE declaration.  default: false {Boolean}
+iframeCSSFileName : Name of the CSS file to apply inside the iframe.
+                    Applied by searching by filename in the link tag of document.  default: 'suneditor' {String}
 codeMirror      : If you put the CodeMirror object as an option, you can do Codeview using CodeMirror. default: null {Object}
                   ex) codeMirror: {
                       src: CodeMirror,